PerlFFI/FFI-Platypus/README.md

         All new code should be written with this set to 1!
 The Platypus documentation assumes this api level is set.

+    - `2`

+        Enable version 2 API, which is currently experimental.
+Using API level 2 prior to Platypus version 2.00 will trigger a (noisy) warning.

+        API version 2 is identical to version 1, except:

+        - Pointer functions that return `NULL` will return `undef` instead of empty list

+            This is a long standing design bug in Platypus.

+        - Array references may be passed to pointer argument types

+            This replicates the behavior of array argument types with no size.
+So the types `sint8*` and `sint8[]` behave identically when an array reference is passed in.
+They differ in that, as before, you can pass a scalar reference into type `sint8*`.

 - lib

     Either a pathname (string) or a list of pathnames (array ref of strings)